co-cddo/linked-data/README.md

 Somewhere int he middle there are many other solutions that facilitate open data.

 &nbsp;
+## But why?
+**Linked data** and many associated ideas have been around for two decades or more.
+Doesn't it show that they are not needed?
+After, all we have been doing fine without them all that time.

+In many high level disussions of current UK Civil Service problems the data and its disconnected nature come up as a key problem.
+We have UK Digital Strategy, National Data Strategy, other documents including National Audit Office report poitning at an important problem.
+Our data is not linked.
+Of course they don't mean that the data is not *linked data*!
+Still, **linked data** addresses many of the challenges highlighted.

+It is not necessarily the easiest technology.
+The tooling, while improving, is still somewhat lacking.
+But it might just be the right answer to the problems we are facing on the way to achiving our ambitions.

+(Some more conrete links and quotes would be helpful above).

+&nbsp;
 ## Linked Data Community
 Over the last decade or so a lot of people tried to use **linked data** in civil service applications.